 Eastern Sun Asian Microgreen Mix

 Savory, spicy & bright flavors characterize this Asian microgreen mix.
 Contains Mizuna, Michihili Cabbage, Tendergreen Mustard, Pak Choi & Daikon Radish.
+All seeds are non-GMO & heirloom varieties.

 How to Grow Eastern Sun Microgreen Mix